Mayurrathod1/Stock_Market_Forcasting/README.md

 # Stock Market Prediction

 This project explores various methods for predicting stock prices using historical data.
-By employing five different approaches—Average, Linear Regression, Random Forest, K-Nearest Neighbors (KNN), and Long Short-Term Memory (LSTM) neural networks—the goal is to develop and compare models to understand their strengths and weaknesses in forecasting stock prices.
+By employing five different approaches—Average, Linear Regression, Random Forest, K-Nearest Neighbors (KNN), and AutoRegressive Integrated Moving Average (ARIMA) neural networks—the goal is to develop and compare models to understand their strengths and weaknesses in forecasting stock prices.

 ## Table of Contents